Washington Writers' Publishing House

 INQUIRIES: Email our editors at: wwphpress@gmail.com

-We are happy to consider never-published original poetry as well as reprints from recent or upcoming published full-length poetry collections or chapbooks (please indicate publication date and press) from writers living in Washington, D.C.
-Maryland and Virginia.
-1-3 poems not to exceed 5 pages.
+We are happy to consider never-published original poetry from writers living in Washington, D.C., Maryland, and Virginia.
+Submit 1-3 poems in ONE Word document not to exceed 5 pages.
 12-point type, single-spaced.

-Please provide a cover letter addressed to the appropriate editor with a biography of 50 words or less.
+Please provide a cover letter addressed to the appropriate editor with a biography of 30 words or less.

-Washington Writers Publishing House will be publishing new fiction biweekly on our website.
-We are happy to consider never-published original fiction as well as reprints from recent or upcoming collections from writers living in Washington, D.C.
+We are happy to consider never-published original short fiction or CNF as well as reprints from recent or upcoming collections from writers living in Washington, D.C.
 Maryland and Virginia.
 1000 words or less; 12-point type, double-spaced.
+Please indicate on your manuscript if it is fiction or CNF.

 Please limit your submission to once per year except for special calls or contests.